connorbowen/apiq-mvp/docs/USER_GUIDE.md

 - Safely disconnect APIs you no longer need
 - Remove associated credentials
 - Clean up related workflows

+## Managing Secrets

+### Secrets Vault Overview

+The Secrets Vault provides secure storage for sensitive data such as API keys, OAuth2 tokens, and custom secrets.
+All secrets are encrypted with AES-256 and include comprehensive security features.

+**Security Features**
+- **AES-256 Encryption**: All secret values encrypted at rest
+- **Input Validation**: Comprehensive validation for all inputs
+- **Rate Limiting**: 100 requests per minute per user
+- **Audit Logging**: Complete audit trail for all operations
+- **No Sensitive Logging**: Never logs secret values or tokens

+### Creating Secrets

+1. **Access Secrets Vault**
+   - Navigate to "Secrets" in the main menu
+   - Click "New Secret" to create a new secret

+2. **Configure Secret**
+   - **Name**: Choose a descriptive name (alphanumeric, hyphens, underscores only)
+   - **Type**: Select secret type (api_key, oauth2_token, webhook_secret, custom)
+   - **Value**: Enter the secret value (never logged or displayed)
+   - **Metadata**: Add optional description and tags
+   - **Expiration**: Set optional expiration date

+3. **Save Secret**
+   - Click "Save" to store the secret securely
+   - The secret value is immediately encrypted and stored

+### Managing Secrets

+**View All Secrets**
+- See all your secrets in a secure list view
+- View metadata (name, type, creation date, version)
+- Secret values are never displayed for security

+**Update Secrets**
+- Click "Edit" on any secret
+- Update the secret value or metadata
+- Version number automatically increments
+- Previous versions are retained for audit purposes

+**Delete Secrets**
+- Click "Delete" to remove a secret
+- Secrets are soft-deleted (not permanently removed)
+- Deleted secrets can be restored within 30 days

+### Using Secrets in Workflows

+1. **Reference Secrets**
+   - In workflow steps, use `{{secrets.secret_name}}` syntax
+   - Secrets are automatically decrypted when accessed
+   - Access is logged for audit purposes

+2. **Secret Types**
+   - **API Keys**: Use for API authentication
+   - **OAuth2 Tokens**: Store OAuth2 access tokens
+   - **Webhook Secrets**: Secure webhook endpoints
+   - **Custom**: Store any sensitive data

+3. **Best Practices**
+   - Use descriptive names for easy identification
+   - Set expiration dates for temporary secrets
+   - Regularly rotate sensitive credentials
+   - Monitor secret access through audit logs

 ## Exploring APIs